Global Entrepreneurship Lab (15.389)

 - To help students develop their skills of integrated problem framing, in order to understand how organizations in complex environments move to action

-As the main feature of G-Lab II, student teams work with their host companies on project engagements designed to tackle real-world problems.
-Host companies are located in 20 or more countries with emerging economies throughout the world.
-In October, G-Lab faculty members match the best-qualified teams to their preferred host companies.
-From late October through December, the teams work remotely from campus with the companies, building their relationships through online collaboration and weekly conference calls.
-Teams conduct project-related research, interviews and analysis that lay critical groundwork for their work in the field.
-In January, teams travel to work on site full-time at their host companies' offices for three weeks.
+As the main feature of G-Lab, student teams work with their host companies on project engagements designed to tackle real-world problems.
+Host companies are located in up to 15 countries with emerging economies throughout the world.
+In September, G-Lab faculty members match the best-qualified teams to their preferred host companies.
+From late September through December, the teams work remotely from campus with the companies, building their relationships through online collaboration and weekly conference calls.
+Teams conduct project-related research, interviews and analyses that lay critical groundwork for their work in the field.
+In January, teams travel to work on site full-time at their host companies’ offices for three weeks.